-Note: It is good practice to leave the vehicle in a low gear, with the handbrake fully applied, whenever the vehicle is parked.
+CAUTION: For reasons of safety and security you must leave the vehicle in a low gear, with the handbrake fully applied, whenever the vehicle is parked.

 Automatic transmission selector lever (F)

 Always apply the brakes before starting the engine.
 The starter can only be operated when the gear selector is in either the 'P' or 'N' positions.